afpo/git-github/README.md

+# git-github
-This is for toterial sample of Git
+This is for toterial sample